bananasplit333/nextjs-dashboard/README.md

 ## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+This is the starter kit for our Next.js App Routing Course.
+It's got all the basic code you need to get going on building a dashboard app.
+Check out the course curriculum on the Next.js website for more details.
+It's a great way to get a solid handle on how routing works in Next.js, perfect for diving into web development or sharpening your skills.